Kratom (Mitragyna speciosa)

 Kratom Addiction Caused by Binding to Opioid Receptor

 It has been reported all around the world, in Southeast Asia where the plant originated, in Europe, the United States, and the rest of the western world that long-term users develop tolerance to kratom, making them take progressively larger doses to achieve the desired effect.
-Tolerance eventually escalates to dependence and eventually a kratom addiction, where they are unable to stop regardless of adverse physical effects and negative consequences in their personal, professional, and social lives.
+Tolerance eventually escalates to dependence and eventually an addiction, where they are unable to stop regardless of adverse physical effects and negative consequences in their personal, professional, and social lives.

 Kratom Withdrawal Symptoms

 One study showed that over 50% of participants who used kratom regularly for 6 months developed a dependency on it.
-The physical kratom withdrawal symptoms are similar to those experienced by opiate-dependent people.
+The physical withdrawal symptoms are similar to those experienced by opiate-dependent people.

 - High blood pressure